 Recipe Tips

-Mix the potatoes and dressing together while the potatoes are at room temperature.
-Not too hot because this is a mayo-based dressing and will become greasy when heat is added to the mayonnaise.
+• Mix dressing at the right time.
+Toss the potatoes and dressing together while the potatoes are at room temperature.
+Not too hot because this mayo-based dressing will become greasy when heat is added to the mayonnaise.
 It will combine together best at room temperature.
 It’s not too fussy, but for the best results, this step helps.

-Use dill pickles for a zesty, sour potato salad that is traditional for southern style.
+• Use dill pickles.
+For a zesty, sour potato salad that is traditional for Southern style, dill pickles are the way to go!

 What to serve with Southern Potato Salad